jamesrock/jamesrock/README.md

 ### Background

 I'm across the full front-end spectrum, including UX design, having built and contributed to many wonderful projects over the years.
-As is typical, most of my work is either under NDA, has been taken down for one reason or another, or has been completely bastardised since I moved on — some never even made it past proof of concept!
+As is typical, most of my work is either under NDA, has been taken down for one reason or another, or has been completely bastardised since I moved on.
 That's just the fleeting nature of contracting, unfortunately.
 It's all rather throwaway — I'd much rather be involved in more meaningful projects over the long-term.

 ### Latest Project